 The last time M.B. heard from Toro was a few days after he resigned.
 After seeing a missed call from him, she texted him to “leave me alone.”

 “I don’t understand what your trying to say,” he replied.
 “I don’t know what happened but on Saturday I was relieved of duty and don’t know why.
 I’m a good police officer and I never do anything wrong.”

 By then, M.B. was living in a shelter for domestic violence victims.
 After moving out of Tony’s place, she’d been evicted from her new apartment, unable to find a job because her visa application was pending.
 She had no family in the area.
 She herself paid for the STD and pregnancy tests she needed because Toro hadn’t worn a condom.

 She felt suicidal and checked herself into a mental health facility for a couple of months.
-Since then, M.B. has gone into therapy, gotten a visa, restored contact with relatives she hadn’t spoken to in years, and found a room to rent in an acquaintance’s house.
+Since then, M.B. has gone into therapy, restored contact with relatives she hadn’t spoken to in years, and found a room to rent in an acquaintance’s house.
 But she carries pepper spray in her bag at all times and will only get out of a car to go into a store if she can park near the entrance.
 She’s stopped going on the hikes that were once part of her routine.

 “I still feel very weak and very vulnerable and afraid because I feel like I can’t defend myself,” M.B. said.
 “Every day I think about what happened.
 Every day.
 He knew my emotional state was not good.”

 Toro still lives in Miami-Dade County, is engaged, and, if he wanted, could pursue police certification in another state and apply for another police job.
 His criminal record, after all, is clean. ●